Why some handlers strive to empower their dogs to make more of their own choices.

 7. Generalize even further by looking for opportunities to ask him to pick – which way on the hike, which food bowl, perhaps even which collar and leash he’d like to wear.
 Start offering him verbal choices – “Up on the sofa, or on the floor?
 You pick!”
 “Inside or outside?
 You pick!”

 So – where do we go with all this?
-All the way, with Jennifer Arnold’s Bond-Based approach (see "A Bond-Based Approach to Dog Training"), where actually teaching your dog to do specific behaviors becomes secondary to developing your relationship with him?
-Or is there, perhaps, a middle ground, where we are much more sensitive to the role relationships plays in our lives with our dogs, while still using positive-based training methods to help them learn the behaviors we need them know in order to live happily with humans?
+All the way, with Jennifer Arnold’s Bond-Based approach (see "A Bond-Based Approach to Dog Training"), were actually teaching your dog to do specific behaviors becomes secondary to developing your relationship with him?
+Or is there, perhaps, a middle ground, where we are much more sensitive to the role relationships plays in our lives with our dogs, while still using positive-based training methods to help them learn the behaviors we need them to know in order to live happily with humans?

 We’d love to hear your thoughts.
 What do you think of the idea of giving your dog more choice and empowerment in his life?
 What opportunities can you identify in your life with your dog where you might be able to offer him more choices?
 Do you have examples you’d like to share of choice experiences you’ve had with your dog?
 As much as it stretches our brains, we’re excited about this step forward in the world of dog training and behavior.
 Are you?